kvasilak/Mettle/README.md

 This is the test/demo app for the Mettle Lib where all the custom control code is

 To use Mettle;
+0. Create a C# windows FormView Application in Visual Studio 2013
-1. copy Mettlelib into your project.
+1. Copy Mettlelib.dll into your project.
+	MyProject\bin\Debug
 2. Add a reference to it.
+	Right click 'References' in Solution explorer and browse for the MettleLib.dll
-3. add a using MettleLib statement to your form
+3. Add a "using MettleLib;" statement to your form
-4. Call open in response to the user electing start in your application
+4. Add a Mettle object;
+	MettleHead myMettle = new MettleHead();
+5. In form load add a call to find controls and references to optional handlers private void Form1_Load(object sender, EventArgs e)
+	{
+		myMettle.FindControlls(this);

+		//these handlers are all Optional
+		myMettle.TagLine += new MettleHead.TagLIneHandeler(NewLIneRecieved);
+		myMettle.TagEvents += new MettleHead.TagHandeler(MyUpdate);
+		myMettle.TagErrorEvent +=new MettleHead.ErrorHandeler(myErrorHandeler);
+	}
+6. call myMettle.Open() with the com port and baud rate desired Mettle willl now handle all serial traffic, parse the tags and update all Mettle controls.
+	You don not need to create a thread for Mettle, it's all done in the DLL

+7. See the demo application for excruiating detail